Gravity and the Hierarchy Problem: Introduction

 We propose a mechanism in this paper which connects the problems of these two very successful theories leading to interesting solutions where the Planck scale emerges dynamically from the breaking of scale invariance, with successful inflation and with a natural explanation of the hierarchy problem.
 Throughout the paper we will use the SM as our low energy theory, but we would like to emphasize that the underlying mechanisms can easily be generalized to extensions of the SM.

 The paper is organized as follows: In section 2 we introduce our Lagrangian composed of the SM in the conformal limit, a hidden sector with conformal symmetry and scale invariant gravity.
 Here we also discuss the interesting interplay which arises once scale invariant gravity becomes Einstein gravity.
-In section 3 we explicitly discuss the generation of the Planck scale in our model by chiral condensation and dimensional transmutation.
-We demonstrate in Section 4 how a scalar mass for the SM Higgs boson is induced via gravitational interactions.
-Section 5 discusses how our model leads to successful inflation and how it explains a hierarchy between the electro-weak scale and the Planck scale.
-In section 6 we finally summarize our main findings.
+In section 3 we discuss the generation of the Planck scale in our model by dimensional transmutation.
+Furthermore we discuss how a scalar mass for the SM Higgs boson is induced via gravitational interactions.
+Section 4 discusses how our model leads to successful inflation and how it explains a hierarchy between the electro-weak scale and the Planck scale.
+In section 5 we finally summarize our main findings.